jpritt/boiler-experiments/README.md

 The following commands were used to generate compressed files and results.
 Timing results were tested using the default Linux 'time' command.
-Peak memory results were calculated using the `testMem.py` script in the [main Boiler repository](https://github.com/jpritt/boiler).
+Peak memory results were calculated using the `testMem.py` script in the [main Boiler repository].

 ##### Tophat #####